EslamElHusseiny/puppet-appdynamics/README.md

 ##Overview

 This module installs and configures the AppDynamics MachineAgent.
+It can also install .zip Monitor Extensions.

 ##Setup and Usage